How to Sell a Group Program on Your Website

 This comes up a lot with dietitians and other health professionals I work with.
 They’ve maxed out their one-to-one capacity, often because so much of that work is tied to insurance, and they’re ready to create an offer that lives outside of that model… something they have more control over, that isn’t capped by appointment slots or reimbursement rates.

-A group program makes a lot of sense for them.
-But then the website question hits: does this go under my services?
+A group program makes a lot of sense for you.
+But then the question is: does this go under my services?
 Do I need a whole new site?
 Is this even the same brand?
 There’s real hesitation, and usually some genuine confusion about where things belong.
 The answer is almost always simpler than it feels: keep them on the same site, keep them clearly separate, and let each page do its own job.

 Learning how to sell a group program on your website isn’t complicated, but it does require a different approach than how you sell your one-to-one work.

-Does my group group need its own sales page?
+Does a group coaching program need a separate sales page?

 A dedicated page gives you room to sell the way a group offer actually needs to be sold: with depth, specificity, and a clear sense of who it’s for.
 When a potential buyer lands on that page, everything they see should be about that one program.
-Not distracted by other packages.
-Not competing for attention.
-Just one offer, one audience, one decision.
+One offer, one audience, one decision.

 In my experience as a web designer, when a group program gets buried on a services page, it almost always gets lost in the noise.
-From heat maps and analytics that I’ve seen from clients, a potential buyer lands on the page, scans past your one-to-one offers, and either doesn’t register that the program exists or assumes it’s just another version of working with you directly.
+From heat maps and analytics I’ve seen from clients, a potential buyer scans past the one-to-one offers and either doesn’t register that the program exists or assumes it’s just another version of working with you directly.
+The data backs this up: according to Digital Applied’s 2026 conversion benchmarks, even adding unnecessary navigation links to a dedicated landing page triggers an average 11% drop in conversions — so imagine what stacking an entire program underneath competing offers does.

 On the navigation side, don’t tuck it under a services dropdown.
-When a program lives under “Services,” it signals to visitors that it’s a one-to-one experience — which immediately sets the wrong expectation.
-Consider giving it its own top-level menu item, or linking to it from a clearly labeled “Programs” or “Work With Me” section.
+When a program lives under “Services,” it signals a one-to-one experience and sets the wrong expectation.
+Give it its own top-level menu item, or link to it from a clearly labeled “Programs” section.

-How to position a group coaching program correctly
+How do you position a group coaching program?

-This is where a lot of group program sales pages fall flat: the copy centers too much on the founder and not enough on the transformation or framework being taught.
+This is where a lot of group program sales pages fall flat: the copy centers too much on the founder and not enough on the transformation or method being taught.

-The shift in language matters here.
+The shift in language matters.
 Instead of “work with me,” think “learn from me.”
-Instead of “I’ll help you with X,” think “inside this program, you’ll learn how to do X.” Even if there are live calls or one-to-one touchpoints built into the program, the emphasis in your copy should be on the curriculum, the method, and the outcome — not on personal access to you.
+Instead of “I’ll help you with X,” think “inside this program, you’ll learn how to do X.” Even if there are live calls or one-to-one touchpoints built in, the emphasis in your copy should be on the curriculum, the method, and the outcome — not on access to you personally.

 This positioning does a few important things.
 It sets accurate expectations.
 It scales better as your group grows.
 And it attracts buyers who are ready to do the work, not just be coached through it.

-What should I put on my group program sales page?
+What should you put on a group program sales page?

-A strong group program sales page answers every question a buyer has before they even think to ask it.
-That means covering:
+A strong group program sales page answers every question a buyer has before they think to ask it: who it’s for, what they’ll learn, what’s included, who it’s not for, and FAQs.

 • Who this is for — be specific.
 Generic “entrepreneurs” or “business owners” won’t resonate.
-Name the person, the stage they’re at, and the problem they’re trying to solve.
+Name the person, the stage they’re at, and the problem they’re solving.

 • What they’ll learn — not just what’s included, but what they’ll be able to do or understand by the end.
 Outcomes over features.